cunarist/app-template/README.md

 ## Extra Steps

-If you are targeting Android, macOS, iOS, or the web, there are extra steps involved.
-Refer to [flutter_rust_bridge docs](https://cjycode.com/flutter_rust_bridge/template/setup.html).
+If you are targeting Android, macOS, or iOS, there are extra steps involved.
+Refer to [flutter_rust_bridge docs](https://cjycode.com/flutter_rust_bridge/template/setup.html) to install necessary components on your system.

 # 🗃️ Setting Up